BRGM/ComPASS/docs/wells.rst

     wellhead = simulation.well_connections[wid]
     print(f"Well {wid} wellhead pressure is: {wellhead.pressure}")

-This can be used to chain well productions using `simulation.standard_loop` iteration callbacks.
+This can be used to chain well productions using *iteration_callbacks* in the :func:`simulation.standard_loop <ComPASS.timeloops.standard_loop>` function.
 The example :download:`chain_random_wells.py <../test/bulk/chain_random_wells.py>` demonstrates
-such a use case.
+such a use case, where the flowrate and the temperature in each injector well depend on the connected productor well.

 .. warning::
     Doing so wells are chained but not coupled.
 So the simulation result will strongly depend